AmedeeBulle/octoprint-containers/README.md

 $ git clone https://github.com/AmedeeBulle/octoprint-containers.git
 $ cd octoprint-containers/
 ```
-Add the address of your [resin.io](https://resin.io/) repository.
+Add the address of your [balena.io](https://balena.io/) repository.
 This command is displayed in the top-left corner of your application dashboard on the web site and looks like:
 ```
-$ git remote add resin <USERNAME>@git.resin.io:<USERNAME>/<APPNAME>.git
+$ git remote add balena <USERNAME>@git.balena.io:<USERNAME>/<APPNAME>.git
 ```
-Push the code to [resin.io](https://resin.io/):
+Push the code to [balena.io](https://balena.io/):
 ```
-$ git push resin master
+$ git push balena master
 ```
-This will trigger a build on the [resin.io](https://resin.io/) servers.
+This will trigger a build on the [balena.io](https://balena.io/) servers.
 If all goes well it will finish with a nice unicorn &#x1f984; ASCII art.
 Your Raspberry Pi will download and run the containers automatically; after that your [OctoPrint](https://octoprint.org/) server will be ready to go!

-For future updates, you simply need to pull the new code and push it back to [resin.io](https://resin.io/) and your device will be updated!
+For future updates, you simply need to pull the new code and push it back to [balena.io](https://balena.io/) and your device will be updated!
 ```
 $ git pull origin master
-$ git push resin master
+$ git push balena master
 ```

 # Docker setup
-If you do not want to use the [resin.io](https://resin.io/) services, you can run the exact same configuration directly on your Raspberry Pi.
+If you do not want to use the [balena.io](https://balena.io/) services, you can run the exact same configuration directly on your Raspberry Pi.

 ## Prepare the Raspberry Pi
 Download and install [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) to your Pi (Follow the instructions from the Foundation).